-Faculty, Interlochen Trombone and Tuba Institute
+Faculty, Interlochen Trombone, Tuba, and Euphonium Institute

 Principal Tuba, Lyn and George M. Ross Chair, Philadelphia Orchestra; Professor of Tuba, Yale School of Music; Adjunct Faculty, Tuba, Temple University Boyer College of Music and Dance

 Praised by the Philadelphia Inquirer as having “a sound as clear and sure as it [is] luxurious,” Carol Jantsch has been principal tuba of The Philadelphia Orchestra since 2006.
 She won the position during her senior year at the University of Michigan, becoming the first female tuba player in a major symphony orchestra.

 In addition to her duties in the Philadelphia Orchestra, Ms. Jantsch is a renowned tuba soloist.
 She gives solo recitals regularly, and has appeared as a concerto soloist with various ensembles, including the Philadelphia Orchestra, the Columbus Symphony, the St. Petersburg Symphony in Russia, the Henry Mancini Institute Orchestra, and the United States Marine Band.
 She has performed in Carnegie’s Zankel Hall with the Musical Olympus Festival, and has appeared on the radio on NPR’s series From the Top and Interlochen Public Radio’s Live From Studio A. In 2009 she was honored with a “Best of Philly” award from Philadelphia magazine.
 She has also won prizes in several international solo tuba competitions, and alumni awards from both Interlochen Arts Academy and the University of Michigan.